farias0/Pong-SFML/README.md

+# Pong with SFML

-Simple Pong.
-First contact with C++ and SFML. .exe needs the .dlls in x64/Debug.
+Written as my first contact with C++ and SFML.

+## How to Compile

+Have SFML configured.
+Tutorial for Visual Studio: https://www.sfml-dev.org/tutorials/2.5/start-vc.php